MahdadJafarzadeh/ML_Depression/README.md

     OUTPUTS:
         1) accuracies_LR: Accuracies derived from each fold of cross-validation.

+### 2.4.
+XGB_Modelling( X, y, n_estimators, cv , max_depth, learning_rate):
+A XGBoost model (a set of trees, in series) is made using this function and then a k-fold cross-validation will be used to assess the model classification power.
+    INPUTS:
+           X              : Featureset input
+           y              : Labels (classes)
+           n_estimators   : # trees
+           cv             : Cross-validation order
+           max_depth      : Maximum number of levels in tree. learning_rate  : the steps taken to learn the data.
+    OUTPUTS:
+        1) accuracies_xgb : Accuracies derived from each fold of cross-validation.

 ## 3. Randomized search
 This is a method to fine tune the hyper parameters of a model. [sometimes] Randomized search is preferable to Grid search due to Randomly selecting instances among the parameters list, leading to faster computations.